myltik/azure-docs.ru-ru/articles/vs-azure-tools-cloud-service-project-managing-roles.md

 <properties
-   pageTitle="Управление ролями в проектах облачных служб Azure с помощью Visual Studio | Microsoft Azure" description="Узнайте, как добавить роли в проект облачной службы Azure или удалить из него существующие роли с помощью Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Managing roles in the Azure cloud services projects with Visual Studio | Microsoft Azure" description="Learn how to add new roles to your Azure cloud service project or remove existing roles from it by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"